Testing Mechanical Splices

 Testing mechanical splices and headed bars

-Concrefy is specialised in testing reinforcement couplers for mechanical splices of bars according to various international standards and for various types of projects.
+Concrefy specializes in testing reinforcement couplers for mechanical splices in accordance with international standards for a wide range of applications.

-For mechanical splices for reinforcement steel and headed bars, many international standards are available, setting different requirements and prescribing very specific tests.
+For mechanical splices in reinforcing steel and headed bars, various international standards define specific requirements and testing procedures.

 Benefits

-• Wide experience in international regulations and standards
+• Extensive experience with international regulations and standards

-• High-tech testing machines with capacity up to 1200 kN for tension tests (rebar diameters up to 40 mm)
+• Advanced testing equipment with capacities up to 1200 kN for tensile testing (rebar diameters up to 40 mm)

 Tests and standards